tspycher/rust_livecoding/README.md

 This project is intended for educational purposes within our team.
 If you have suggestions or improvements, feel free to create a branch or discuss them during our next meeting.

-## License

-This project is licensed under the MIT License (see the LICENSE file for details).

-## Contact

-For any questions or discussions, please reach out to Your Name at your.email@example.com.

 ---